Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### .type

-The type of the coverage given as a URI, e.g. http://coveragejson.org/def#ProfileCoverage.
-It corresponds to the domain type and is suitable for choosing an appropriate implementation for rendering without loading domain data.
+The domain type of the coverage given as a URI, e.g. http://coveragejson.org/def#Profile.
+The domain type is typically enough to choose an appropriate implementation for rendering without loading any domain data.
+Since parameter and range data is standardized, the domain type is enough to check whether an implementation can support it.

 ### .bbox